coderedart/ckia/ckia_sys/README.md

 skia requries some complex build steps.
 Here's a rough outline which you will need to understand, if you want to make custom builds.

 1. There are two different repositories involved.
-    1. https://github.com/coderedart/skia which contains skia source + `SkiaSharp`'s stable FFI bindings
+    1. https://github.com/coderedart/skia which contains skia source + `SkiaSharp`'s stable FFI bindings + pre-build static and dynamic skia libraries, which can be used by above `ckia_sys` to skip building from source.
     2. https://github.com/coderedart/ckia_sys which provides
         1. rust ffi bindings using bindgen
         2. `ckia_sys`'s `build.rs` for building skia
-        3. pre-build static and dynamic skia libraries, which can be used by above `build.rs` to skip building from source.
 2. Skia build consists of the following steps
     1. download/clone the skia source (from step 1.1).
     2. change current working directory into the skia project root.